Seattle home prices continue to soar at a record-breaking pace. When will the housing market come ‘back to earth?’

 Seattle’s price growth set a new record for the third month in a row, blowing past the 18% year-over-year growth the region saw in 2005, before the housing crash.

 This year, pricey cities in the West are far from the only places where the cost of living is shooting up.
-Nationally, home prices were up nearly 19% compared to a year earlier, according to S&P Managing Director Craig Lazzara.
+Nationally, home prices were up nearly 19% compared to a year earlier, the highest jump in more than 30 years of index data, according to S&P Managing Director Craig Lazzara.

 Prices climbed by double-digit percentages in all 20 major cities the index tracks.
 In 19 of those cities, single-family home prices are at all-time highs, Lazzara said.